cse403-lets-schedule/lets-schedule/profile/README.md

   Example: to test only `user_controller` behavior, run `$ rails test test/controllers/user_controller`
+- **Frontend:** Run `npm test` in the project repo

 ## Run Instructions

 - **Backend:** Start a server with the command `$ rails server` and begin sending HTTP requests to specified port
+- **Frontend:** Launch an Android emulator or connect a device, then run `npx react-native start` to start the Metro server.
+Once it is started, type `a` to install the app on the connected Android device.

 ## Functional operational use cases
 - **Backend:**